akka/akka-management/bootstrap-joining-demo/aws-api/README.md

 Follow the logs and watch for signs of successful cluster formation (e.g., a welcome message from one of the nodes).

-Open a second terminal session to one of the EC2 instance:
+Open a second terminal session to one of the EC2 instances:

 ```
 $ MY_IP=`curl -s http://169.254.169.254/latest/meta-data/local-ipv4`